Selling a Energy & Infrastructure Business in Berlin

 What is a Energy & Infrastructure business worth in Berlin?

 Energy and infrastructure businesses are valued on DCF methodology more often than EBITDA multiples, reflecting the long-duration cash flow profile of infrastructure assets.
 Where EBITDA multiples are used, contracted infrastructure businesses trade at 10–18x EBITDA; energy services businesses trade at 6–10x EBITDA depending on contract quality and sector positioning.
 Renewable energy development businesses are valued on a per-MW basis for pipeline and operational assets.
+For Energy & Infrastructure businesses in Berlin, the guide to M&A multiples is only a starting point; quality of earnings matters for buyer confidence; and working capital can shape the economics of a Berlin transaction.

 Key deal considerations for Energy & Infrastructure businesses in Berlin